Auto-enrolment pensions in Ireland: everything you need to know

 HomePensions › Auto-enrolment for pensions

-Ireland’s new auto-enrolment pension scheme has passed into law and is due to start soon.
+Ireland’s new auto-enrolment pension scheme has passed into law and is due to start next year.
 Under this new initiative, certain employees will be automatically enrolled into a retirement savings scheme.

 Discover whether you qualify for this retirement savings system, how contributions work, and how both employees and employers can benefit from automatic pension enrolment.